-When it comes to money and our finances nothing is easy to do because I was about to say a no-spend challenge is easy then I realized it is not easy.
+When it comes to money and our finances nothing is easy to do I was about to say a no-spend challenge is easy then I realized it is not easy.
 It means you become extremely mindful of your expenses and do things the way you usually won’t.
 It means saying no to your wants that over time have become needs.
-Doing a no-spend challenge is all about the discipline it is not easy but achievable.
+Doing a no-spend challenge is all about discipline it is not easy but achievable.
 Read this entire content for you to know what no-spend is all about and to try the one you can do.

 8. Stop emotional spending

 You know the advice that goes don’t make a decision when angry or when happy.
 The same goes for spending money.
 Good news might reach you and the next thing you want to do for the celebration is to spend some cash on things that will make you happy.
 In those moments of excitement please don’t just start spending money.
 Celebrate by doing something not related to money.
 Or when you are bored/sad and the only thing that comes to your mind that will lighten you up must make you spend money.
 Since we know these are all spending triggers always take a moment to think of another solution than spending money.

 In simple words making a budget or budgeting is creating a plan for your income and expenses.
 Are you knowing a good estimate of your income and know exactly what you plan on spending it on.
 Budgeting helps you manage your money the right way and will definitely help you stop spending money.
 Budgeting is not a natural thing you just know how to do it.
 Hence, here is a budgeting guide for beginners.